 The choice of aggregation area can have a significant impact on the final metric.
 If a very large area is chosen, where much of the region does not have transit service, there will be a large number of people with very low job access via transit, deflating the aggregate numbers.
 Conversely, if a small area is chosen, segments of the population that should be served by transit will be excluded from the aggregate metrics.

-To view aggregate metrics, select an uploaded aggregation area and the opportunity dataset you want to weight by.
+To view aggregate metrics, select an uploaded aggregation area and the origin spatial dataset you want to weight by.
 For example, if you select "Workers total," your histogram will represent how many workers experience different levels of accessibility.
 If instead you select "Workers with earnings $1250 per month or less," you will see how accessibility is distributed among workers with low earnings.
-Note that aggregation areas are uploaded on this page, but opportunity datasets are uploaded in the separate Opportunity Datasets panel.
+Note that aggregation areas are uploaded on this page, but spatial datasets are uploaded in the separate Spatial Datasets panel.

 Once you have an aggregation area and weight selected, you will see a display similar to the one below, showing a histogram of how many of the units you weighted by experience a particular level of access.